 What is the CNA certification process?

-In order to get a CNA license, it is typically necessary to take 12-16 months of classes.
-In addition to taking courses in the classroom, students of a CNA program often shadow doctors and nurses.
-The length of time that it takes to get certified is far less than it takes to get a nursing certification, which can takes at least 24-36 months.
-However, it can take four years to complete nursing program.
-CNA programs are often offered at local community colleges.
+In order to get a CNA license, you’ll need to pass a state-accredited CNA training course, which can last anywhere from 4 weeks to 16 weeks depending on the specific program.
+Becoming a CNA is very attractive to job seekers because the programs can be completed relatively quickly, which can open up many job opportunities.
+The length of time that it takes to get certified is far less than it takes to get a nursing certification, which can take at least 24-36 months.
+However, it can take four years to complete a nursing program.

 Getting a job as a CNA